-Define terms used in the practice clearly
+> Clear definition of terms used in the practice

-Are the definitions and technical terms used (such as transparency, inclusiveness, community involvement and engagement) the same ones as in the existing practice in order to arrive at the same foundation for the practice?
+Are the definitions and technical terms used (e.g. transparency, inclusiveness, community involvement and engagement) the same ones as in the existing practice in order to arrive at the same foundation for the practice?